 Observing the scene from afar, one of the Rehabs fires a rocket launcher which hits RoboCop and destroys his right arm.
 With the building starting to collapse and despite his weakened state, he rushes over to save an unfortunate man.
 From there, Issue 3 ends on a random OCP commercial where a man takes his own life due to not using the company to help secure his business account.

-Following a two-page segment from Media Break, issue 4 begins with Murphy dreaming of moments of his past life, specifically his romance with his wife Ellen.
+Following a two-page segment from Media Break, Issue 4 begins with Murphy dreaming of moments of his past life, specifically his romance with his wife Ellen.
 It’s then revealed that he’s been brought back to OCP, but in need of serious repairs.
-Just theb, she actually shows up (while pregnant) as a a tearful reunion occurs between her and Alex.
+Just then, she actually shows up (while pregnant) as a a tearful reunion occurs between her and Alex.
 He learns that their son Jimmy is doing good while she’s stunned to see that he’s still alive.
 Afterwards, Ellen is escorted out.
 From there, Margaret tells Murphy that he’s only a machine while as assistant shocks him with a cattle-prod.

 Afterwards, they get to work on reprogramming him to their will.
-After RoboCop is back on his feet and discovers that his signature handgun was taken from him, it turns out that he’s been given one too many directives (just like the second film) programmed into into him.
+After RoboCop is back on his feet and discovers that his signature handgun was taken from him, it turns out that he’s been given one too many directives (just like the second film) programmed into him.
 Not only that, Margaret tells him that she’s left her own personal touch in his “discipline systems”, so that his human nervous system will harm him.

 Later, RoboCop and a company representative named Mr. Fallow drive out to a group of kids that the news crews will oversee.
-However, he finds a some children playing next to a running fire hydrant.
+However, he finds some children playing next to a running fire hydrant.
 Just like the second film, he seals the leak with his robotic grip before scolding a cursing kid that proceeds to spray-paint him.
-RoboCop then enters a toy store where a guy holds a store Santa at gunpoint due to him being sold a defective doll.
+RoboCop then enters a toy store where a guy holds a employed Santa at gunpoint due to him being sold a defective doll.
 He easily shoves the bum over in defeat, but gets scolded by the store Santa for wreaking his store since he’s also the manager.
-Because he used profanity in his outburst, Murphy ends up throwing him threw the window.
+Because he used profanity in his outburst, Murphy ends up throwing him through the window.
 Afterwards, Mr. Fallow calls Margaret and lets her in on what happened.